 #2 – Legato Playing Techniques on Guitar ( Hammer-on & Pull-off )

-Legato techniques enable you to play notes in a fluid motion and ensures that your sound don’t get “broken” up when you transition between passages of music.
+Legato techniques enable you to play notes in a fluid motion and ensure that your sound doesn’t get “broken” up when you transition between passages of music.

 #3 – A Primer to Guitar String Bending Techniques

 String bending is a technique that is utilized by guitar players to change the pitch of a note while being sustained.
 It is widely used in a wide range of guitar styles but are most commonly found in rock and blues music.

 #4 – Bring Out That Chunky Sound With Palm Muting

 Palm muting is a technique that can be applied in many forms of musical styles.
 For rock musicians, once you crank up your distortion, you will recognize the crunchy signature sound that’s found in many songs.

 #5 – Guitar String Muting With Your Fretting Hand